-Whether you’re a pet parent to a rabbit, bird, guinea pig or other type of animal, having a qualified pet sitter to look after them is important.
+Whether you’re a paw parent to a rabbit, bird, guinea pig or other type of animal, having a qualified sitter to look after them is important.
 Aren’t quite sure what pet sitting is?
-Below, Cat in a Flat explains pet sitting and what pet sitters do.
+Below, Cat in a Flat explains pet sitting and what sitters do.

 What is pet sitting?

-A pet sitter will come to your home and look after your animal.
+A sitter will come to your home and look after your animal.
 This allows your pet to stay in familiar territory while you’re away.
-Think of pet sitting as baby sitting, but for animals!
+Think of it as baby sitting, but for animals!

 What do pet sitters do?

-In addition, a pet sitter can also keep an eye on your home while you’re away and do additional tasks such as water plants, pick up your mail, and tidy up.
-Some pet sitters will even stay overnight at your home if required.
+In addition, they can also keep an eye on your home while you’re away and do additional tasks such as water plants, pick up your mail, and tidy up.
+Some sitters will even stay overnight at your home if required.